kotmasha/kodlab-uma-encapsulated/readme.txt

-way to compile file in Linux Ubuntu
+gway to compile file in Linux Ubuntu

 1 compile cpp file
 2 use swig(already installed) to compile and get a cpp interface file